dannyli0109/TicTacToe/README.md

 # TicTacToe
-#### start with logic
+#### initial thought
 - for a board game, we need a board
   - 2d array of cells
-- we need cell objects inside the board array
+- cell objects inside the board array
-- we need player objects
+- player objects
   - with varible:
     - name
+    - score
 - we need win condition
   - store all possible win conditions in an array
 ---